 I’m not sure if it’s just this time of the year when I’ve been stuck indoors for months or what, but I’m feeling awfully spendy nowadays.
 Fortunately, this urge doesn’t come up too often.
-Here’s a few items I’ve been looking at for a few months and considering purchasing.
+Here are a few items I’ve been looking at for a few months and considering purchasing.

 As ridiculous as you may think it, we are still tied to one of the major cell phone providers.
 In our case, I don’t think it’s that ridiculous, here’s why: We are a part of a family plan!
 We are on my wife’s family’s plan, where there are about 8 phones.
 We split data among the family and are now off the two-year cycle of the new phones so our monthly cost is $30-40 per month for both of us.
 With that said, my wife is really suffering through with a 3.5-year-old iPhone 6.
 I’m not sure whether it’s the apps my wife uses, a bad battery or just other forms of planned obsolescence, but her phone is S.L.O.W.
 I’ve got a 2.5-year-old iPhone 6S and it might as well be brand new compared to hers.

 I’ve heard about the $29 new battery deal from Apple which could fix some problems, but there’s a lot of new technology in the newer phones which is drawing us towards a newer model.
 The difference in the fingerprint recognition on the home button, a much better camera with the ability to do Live Photos (my wife takes all the pictures, naturally), plus more storage capacity, and the additional RAM are some of the main differences important to us.
 Speed, storage and camera quality – that pretty much sums up the differences between phone iterations nowadays doesn’t it?
 Finally, the water resistance of the new iPhones lurk in the back of my mind as a game changer since we have a toddler!